Meet the Federation Staff

-Sr. Maryellen Kane, a Sister of St. Joseph of Brentwood, became the executive director of the U.S. Federation of Sisters of St. Joseph on January 1, 2020.
+Sr. Maryellen Kane (she/her), a Sister of St. Joseph of Brentwood, became the executive director of the U.S. Federation of Sisters of St. Joseph on January 1, 2020.
 Prior to her role at the Federation, she served as Parish Life Coordinator at the St. Mary Magdalene Parish in Queens, New York City for the last 15 years.
 Previous to this, she served as Pastoral Associate in a number of parishes in the Diocese of Brooklyn.

 From 1994 to 2000, she was a member of the Sisters of St. Joseph of Brentwood, NY Leadership Team, coordinating their office of mission and ministry.
 During this time, she also served as a member of the National Board of the Leadership Conference of Women Religious (LCWR) and chairperson of the New York State Conference Region 2.
 Additionally she has served on the Advisory Board of the NY State Labor and Religion Coalition, National Advisory Board for New Ways Ministry, and the Governing Board of the U.S. Federation of Sisters of St. Joseph.

 Since 1982, she has had extensive practical experience and training in Community Organizing, including Industrial Areas Foundation National Training and mentoring and supervision in action and strategies.
 While serving on the Pastoral Team at St. Barbara Parish in Bushwick, Brooklyn, she was a leader in East Brooklyn Congregations.
 While on the staff of the Intercommunity Center for Justice and Peace, in conjunction with the Industrial Areas Foundation, she worked with local churches to develop broad-based community organizations in the South Bronx, East Harlem and the Westside of Manhattan.